ackama/rails-template/variants/devise-mfa/doc/multi_factor_authentication.md

 To support our default "MFA as opt-in security upgrade" flow, we have split the authentication into two steps:

+## Can I force some/all users to use MFA?

+Yes.
+There is a commented out code in [ApplicationController](../app/controllers/application_controller.rb) that demonstrates how to require MFA for some or all users.

 ### Step 1: Authentication